Carlos Lemos (fighter): Achievements

-Carlos Lemos Jr. was born on 9 April 1978 in Rio de Janeiro, Brazil.
-He started taekwondo at the age of three, progressing to judo at ten.
-He began training Brazilian jiu-jitsu at the age of 14.
 From blue belt he started training under Carlos Gracie Jr earning all his belts from him.
 He became a World Champion for the first time at the 1999 World Jiu-Jitsu Championship as a purple belt.
 In 2011 he briefly competed in MMA, winning both of his two fights.

-Lemos Jr. won another World championship this time in Masters in 2015 and again in 2018 earning him his fourth world title.
+Lemos Jr. won another world championship, this time in Masters in 2015 and again in 2018, earning him his fourth world title.
 He is currently the head instructor of Gracie Barra Downers Grove in Downers Grove, Illinois.